jiho3894/Smart-Camera/README.md

 ## Setup

 This project uses a Raspberry Pi Camera to stream video.
-Before running the code, make sure to configure the raspberry pi camera on your device.
+Before running the code, make sure to configure the raspberry pi camera on your device

 Open the terminal and run